Crafting a brand identity to promote LA-based pop up Abbiocco Italian Foods

 The “final” logo marks still reflect the playfulness and whimsy we wanted to inject into our brand (inspired by our name), but became more refined over time.

-The color palette, image and illustration styles went through a similar evolution, reflecting in real time the evolution of Abbiocco.
+The color palette, image and illustration styles went through similar changes, reflecting in real time the evolution of Abbiocco.

-Most—if not all—of the communication between Abbiocco and our audience was happening through Instagram.
-That was where we were announcing our pop ups, where I was taking reservations—it was how we built the business.
-It became vital to develop an eye-catching visual style to start defining who we were as a brand, and excite people before they had an opportunity to experience Abbiocco in person.
+The majority of our digital interactions with our audience were happening on Instagram.
+It became vital to develop an eye-catching visual style to catch people’s attention, start defining who we were as a brand, and excite people before they had an opportunity to experience Abbiocco in person.

 A To-The-Point Website

 Like all things with Abbiocco, the site has evolved to best suit the current needs and goals of the business.
-Initially we used our site to provide more information about ourselves and the goal of the business, including a link to our business proposal for potential investors, but as our business switched into primarily focusing on pop ups and then slowed down altogether as we both went back to full time work, the purpose shifted towards providing an abbreviated taste of who we are, and directing people towards our Instagram.
+Initially we used our site to provide more information about ourselves, the pop ups, and our goals for our restaurant including a link to our business proposal for potential investors.
+As we slowed down the pop ups and hit pause on our dreams of opening our own place, the purpose of the site shifted towards providing a quick taste of who we are and directing people towards our Instagram.

 Link to the site ↗